eProsima/Integration-Service-docs/docs/examples.rst

 **Introduction**

-In this example we configure IS to use a TCP tunnel to communicate two Fast-RTPS ShapesDemo in different ways.
+In this example, we configure IS to use a TCP tunnel to communicate two Fast-RTPS ShapesDemo in different ways.

 There are included several configuration files: